P 978 867 4746

 Ann Seavey, M.Ed.

-Ann has worked in the Academic Support Center at Gordon for over 20 years.
+Ann has worked in the Academic Success Center at Gordon for over 20 years.
 She holds a B.A. in Psychology from Gordon College and a Masters in Education from Northeastern University.

 P 978 867 4746